 Eventually, Bruce finds the right genome to isolate or whatever technobabble’s in these days, and (painfully) turns Joker

 normal mortal again.
-And Joker’s so grateful that he immediately coughs up Dracula’s hidey-hole.
+And Joker’s so grateful that he immediately coughs up everything he knows about the Count.

-Well, now that Batman has his super-duper antidote and knows where to find Drac, all he has to do is wait ’til sun-up, and fixing the Count’s mess will be easier than reviewing Pixels.
+Well, now that Batman has his super-duper antidote and knows where to find Drac, all he has to do is wait ’til sun-up, and ending the whole nightmare will be easier than reviewing Pixels.

 And we can’t have that, can we?

 True to Batman ’89, Vicky gets waylaid by the bad guy so Batman has to rescue her while said bad guy’s got every single advantage on his side.
-By the way, Drac’s real plan is to use her soul to reanimate his bride Carmilla Karnstein from ashes, and… yeah, I have to imagine Capizzi named her after the original lesbian vampire on purpose.
+By the way, Drac’s real plan is to use her soul to reanimate his bride Carmilla Karnstein from ashes, and… yeah, there’s no way Capizzi accidentally named her after the original lesbian vampire, is there?
 No wonder Drac’s in such a bad mood all the time.****